Bufferbloat: Impact on applications

 Regardless of bandwidth requirements, any type of a service which requires consistently low latency or jitter-free transmission can be affected by bufferbloat.
-Examples include voice calls, online gaming, video chat, and other interactive applications such as instant messaging, radio streaming, video on demand, and remote login.
+Such services include digital voice calls (VOIP), online gaming, video chat, and other interactive applications such as radio streaming, video on demand, and remote login.

 When the bufferbloat phenomenon is present and the network is under load, even normal web page loads can take many seconds to complete, or simple DNS queries can fail due to timeouts.
-Actually any TCP connection can timeout and disconnect, and UDP packets can get lost.
-Since the continuation of a TCP download stream depends on ACK packets in the upload stream, a bufferbloat problem in the upload can cause failure of other non-related download applications, because the client ACK packets do not timely reach the internet server.
-You might e.g. limit the transmission rate of an upload OneDrive synchronisation in order not to disturb other home network users, like listening to internet radio.
+Actually any TCP connection can timeout and disconnect, and UDP packets can get discarded.
+Since the continuation of a TCP download stream depends on acknowledgement (ACK) packets in the upload stream, a bufferbloat problem in the upload can cause failure of other non-related download applications, because the client ACK packets do not timely reach the internet server.

 Detection

-The DSL Reports Speedtest is an easy-to-use test that includes a score for bufferbloat.
+The DSLReports Speedtest was an easy-to-use test that included a score for bufferbloat.
+The DSLReports site went fully offline on March 26, 2025.
 The ICSI Netalyzr was another on-line tool that could be used for checking networks for the presence of bufferbloat, together with checking for many other common configuration problems.
 The service was shut down in March 2019.
 The bufferbloat.net web site lists tools and procedures for determining whether a connection has excess buffering that will slow it down.